 Our rate is $1.65 per audio minute ($49.50 per audio ½ hour), which remains the same for all audio types (including multiple speakers) and includes proofreading and any necessary terminology research.

 We have no hidden costs, you can calculate ahead of time how much each project will be.

 Please feel free to also inquire about our student rates.

-We look forward to hearing from you via e-mail or phone, or drop your files into our dropbox, it's that easy!
+We look forward to hearing from you via e-mail or phone, or send your files through our dedicated upload page, it's that easy!

 Now hiring Transcriptionists!